Davey-Dev/ch-serv-instructions/index.md

 Oracle Cloud will not restrict you from using resources that are paid.
 Because of this, they make you put a card on your account so that in the case where you were to use more resources, they would charge you.

 You can check out Oracle Cloud's Always Free cloud services [here](https://www.oracle.com/cloud/free/#always-free).

-### ***I need help with [issue]!***

-If you have problems with any particular part of these instructions or just have any questions regarding Oracle Cloud or the Standalone Server, you may contact me via [Twitter](https://www.twitter.com/pizzachamp15) or Discord DMs.
-My Discord tag is Pizzachamp#0001.

-### ***Can I use this Oracle Cloud service with anything else?***

-While this guide is only for setting up a Clone Hero Online Server with Oracle Cloud hosting, you can certainly follow this guide up to a certain point and be able to have a full machine that you can use for other purposes.
-You should be able to follow the instructions from Steps 1-8 to guide you through the initial process of setting up the VM.
-You can also utilize Steps 9 and 11 for port forwarding any ports you want, such as 25565 for a Minecraft Java Server.

 # Special Thanks

 Big thanks to Matt for making and improving on the standalone server.
 Makes life much simpler for us.

-Big thanks to [BormoTime](https://www.bormotime.com) for telling me about Oracle Cloud and helping me through some of my setup during my first use.
+Big thanks to BormoTime for telling me about Oracle Cloud and helping me through some of my setup during my first use.